omarathon/rl-multi-agent-car-parking/README.md

 Development was done on Windows, with the RL training run on Linux.
 We have not tested the implementations on other OSs.

 ## Demo

+Below shows an example trained model with 7 agents and 16 parked cars:

 https://youtu.be/xMCpVxDpogA